dhawryluk/cpnt262-ma3/README.md

 - W3Schools
 - MDM docs
 - Chat GPT (prompts included how to use "if statements" and "on-click functions to return an error").
-- Also used your sample code used in class.
+- Also used your sample code shown in class.